alisaifee/coredis/docs/source/compatibility.rst

 ZMSCORE
 *******

-Get the score associated with the given members in a sorted set
+Returns the score of one or more members in a sorted set.

 - Documentation: `ZMSCORE <https://redis.io/commands/zmscore>`_
 - Implementation: :meth:`~coredis.Redis.zmscore`